clearhaus/3DSv2-api-documentation/source/getting-started.rst

   The message value is ``02``.

 3RI
-  Authentications performed wihtout cardholder involvement, used for e.g. getting 3-D Secure values for subsequent recurring transactions.
+  Authentications performed without cardholder involvement, used for e.g. getting 3-D Secure values for subsequent recurring transactions.
   The message value is ``03``.